Akhil099/Project_HealthPay/README.md

 I have saved the documents for parsing in a local storage that can be found out in the same Project_HealthPay folder under uploaded_files folder

+Architecture & Logic

+1. User uploads 1–5 PDF files via REST API.

+2. Files are saved locally in `/uploaded_files/`.

+3. Each PDF is split into pages.

+4. Each page is classified into one of: hospital bill, insurance form, discharge summary, or ID.

+5. Based on classification, an appropriate extraction strategy is used (Strategy Design Pattern).

+6. Relevant page content is extracted using Gemini via LangChain.

+7. Final structured output is returned in JSON format

 The Tech Stack that I have used is:

 -> Python 3.11